dainbrownlow08/Rocket-Investments/README.md

 ## Contributing to Rocket Investments

-To contribute to Food Connect, follow these steps:
+To contribute to Rocket Investments, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.